 If your guests are seeking more morning protein, compliment your meal by placing a bowl of nuts on the breakfast table and offering a glass of soy milk.
 This cholesterol-free meal is sure to put smiles on everyone's face.

 Blueberries are full of antioxidants.
 Antioxidants protect against free radicals and DNA damage.
 Among other things, antioxidants can help protect against skin aging and Alzheimer's, reduce inflammation, maintain sexual function, prevent the hardening of the arteries, and reduce many other health risks.
 Generally, the deeper-colored fruit offers greater antioxidant protection.
 Berries have the greatest antioxidant powers, except for certain spices.

 - 1 tablespoon coconut sugar, (optional)

 - 8 slices bread, whole grain

-- 1 c. blueberries, fresh or frozen thawed
+- 1 cup blueberries, fresh or frozen thawed

-- 4 T. blueberry jelly, unsweetened, all fruit
+- 4 tablespoons blueberry jelly, unsweetened, all fruit

-- Preheat oven to 400°F. Spray oil a cookie sheet.
+- Preheat oven to 400°F. Spray oil on a cookie sheet.

 - Chop the bananas.
-Blend or mash the bananas with nondairy milk, cinnamon, flour, and sugar (opt.).
+Blend or mash the bananas with non-dairy milk, cinnamon, flour, and sugar (opt.).
 Pour into a bowl.
-Quickly dip each slice of bread into your mixture, both sides.
+Quickly dip each slice of bread into your mixture on both sides.
 Place the bread on the cookie sheet and bake for 15 minutes.

-- Set each piece of French Toast on a plate and top with the blueberry mixture.
+- Set each piece of French Toast on a plate and top it with the blueberry mixture.